Dinis239/DM_Project/README.md

 Below is the structure of the delivery:
 - Datasets Folder:
-- - absenteesim_data - Raw dataset
+  - absenteesim_data - Raw dataset
   - data_for_modeling - Preprocessed data to input into models
   - data_for_analysis - Preprocessed data to analyze clusters and compare clustering solutions
   - data_for_dashboard - Used for the streamlit dashboard.
 Similar to data_for_analysis, but without dummy encoding.
+  - SOM_8_clusters_labels.csv - Cluster labels for SOM (needed to analyze results in line with the rest of the clustering notebook)
+  - classified_data - data_for_analysis but with final cluster labels
+  - final_cluster_centroids - Mean values for all variables per cluster
+- Pre-processing folder:
   -